 Let your tweens climb to new heights at a climbing, boudering or ropes centre.
 They’ll feel their adrenaline pump on a tree-top rope obstacle course like Tree Adventure in Yanchep National Park.
 If they love a vertical climb, Clip and Climb at iPlay (Westfield Carousel) or Adrenaline Vault will tick the rock climbing box.
 See the Buggybuddys guide to indoor climbing centres in Perth here.

 You can’t get a much cooler activity than Ice Skating!
 Both experienced and beginner skaters can have fun in a public session.
-Xtreme Ice Arena Mirrabooka also offers Ice Hockey games to watch, as well as the super fun Bumper Cars on Ice.
-See the Buggybuddys review on Xtreme Ice Arena Mirrabooka here.
+Xtreme Ice Arena has recently closed its doors but you can still have some frosty fun at Cockburn Ice Arena or Perth Ice Arena.

 If the suns out – it’s time to have a splashing good time on some thrilling water slides.
 Adventure World undoubtedly has the best selection in Perth, as well as some white knuckle rides too!
 And great news for tweens, now that they’re older, they may be tall enough to ride them.
+Perth’s Outback Splash opened some super cool new slides in December 2019.
 If the weather is cool, Cockburn Arc is a great alternative to ride the slides.
 See the Buggybuddys guide to Adventure World with Tweens here.

 Parkour & Trampolines